How To Write a Sign Language, Part 2: Projectional Systems

 Review

 Negative: It is, however, an absolute bastard to write digitally.
-Even with the font it isn't quite there yet.
+Even with the Bee Olive font (which I cover down below) it is still hard to use.
+Normally I just open a paint document, which is not good enough if I were to want to write a longer document or text my friends.
 With a little more work it could perhaps work.

 Other Examples